 Always known as WHEAT, the organization works closely with interfaith, educational and corporate partners leading to a self-sustaining lifestyle for our constituencies.

 The work of WHEAT is to increase the understanding, sensitivity and opportunity for change in the fight against hunger amongst groups and individuals.
 We encourage active participation by these individuals in the legislative process, direct service and funding support.
-To this end we have projects and activities that have global and local ramifications: Hand to Hand Project – a Fair Trade Initiative; The Clothes Silo; the National World Food Day teleconference and its supporting activities; the Norma Johansen Hunger Library.
+To this end we have projects and activities that have global and local ramifications: Hand to Hand Project – a Fair Trade Initiative along with its Fair Trade Store; The Clothes Silo; the National World Food Day teleconference and its supporting activities; the Norma Johansen Hunger Library.